eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Issue link: https://github.com/eclipse/codewind/issues/715
 -->
 ## Projects stuck in starting or stopped state
 You might occasionally see projects stuck in the `Starting` or `Stopped` state even though the container logs say the projects are up and running.
-This can happen when you create a number of projects, for example, using the default and Appsody templates with Codewind 0.5.0.
+This behavior can occur when you create a number of projects, for example, using the default and Appsody templates with Codewind 0.5.0.

 **Workaround** Manually rebuild the projects that are stuck in `Starting` or `Stopped` state.
 To do this:
 1. In the **Codewind Explorer** view, right-click your project and select **Build**.